 This image warper instantly transforms video source shots using the colors from the input of an ST/UV map image.

-The BCC+ ST MAP filter is a hardware accelerated filter designed with input from the creative team at Sphere Studios in LA, California, and offers image warp transforms based on an ST map input.
+The BCC+ ST MAP filter is a hardware accelerated filter that warp transforms source footage based on an ST map input.
 The ST Map filter can either process ST Map images directly from the host timeline or can import ST Map images from a disc or LAN, which negates the need to disable color management tools in the host to avoid altering the ST Map color, which would in turn alter the resulting warp transform of the target layer.
+The red and green channels of the ST map define the horizontal and vertical sampling locations respectively for the transform.

-The filter includes a unique Watch Folder option, which remembers the folder from where an external ST Map was loaded and an optional on-screen meta-data display of the ST Map details.
+The filter includes a unique Watch Folder option for easy relinking of external media when paths have changed and an optional on-screen meta-data display of the ST Map details.

 Quickstart Guide for Using the Filter:

-- Apply the ST Map filter directly to the target source layer in your host timeline that you wish to warp.
-(Or you can apply the filter to a solid / filler layer the size of the external st map and pull up the target layer into the filter.)
+- If the ST map dimensions match the target layer dimensions, you can apply the ST Map filter directly to the target source layer in your host timeline.
+If the ST map is a different size then the target layer to be warped, you should instead apply the filter to a solid / filler layer the size of the external ST map and bring in the target layer as a secondary layer input.

-Important Note: when using Workflow B, where you are using an ST map from the host timeline, it is essential that you disable color management for the imported ST map exr or tiff image to avoid altering the colors in the ST map, which would in turn have a negative effect on the warped result.
+Important Note: when using Workflow B, where you are using an ST map from the host timeline, it is essential that you disable color management for the imported ST map to avoid altering the colors in the ST map, which would in turn have a negative effect on the warped result.

 Presets and the FX Editor